mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 ssl_version=TLSv12
 ```

-This configuration requires all connections to be encryped with SSL.
+This configuration requires all connections to be encrypted with SSL.
 It also specifies that TLSv1.2 should be used as the encryption method.
 The paths to the server certificate files and the Certificate Authority file are also provided.

 ### Server